Phonics is like an adventure.

 In the beginning I spent a over a year teaching phonics without realizing how much the kids needed quick and frequent review.

-Now that I do more review, my results as a teacher are WAY better and this is the main reason why I offer our practice worksheets.
+Now that I do more review, my results as a teacher are WAY better.
+Easy review is the main reason why I offer our practice worksheets.

 After Spalding I also learned a great deal from Mrs. Barbara Beers' Phonics Road videos.
 They're next best to having a real teacher to help you.
 I know a girl who was taught for kindergarten with the first level in about 9 months who knew her phonics letter blends and tested at a second grade level.

 I once had an ESL Spanish speaking neighbor who used these DVDs as a way to learn to speak and spell English better.
 She'd asked for help so I wound up doing what Mrs. Beers does in her videos.
 We were both so glad that she could use the streaming at home.
 Read more about Mrs. Beers' Phonics Road here.

 I've been very happy to have used Wanda Sanseri's Spell To Write and Read.
 Her pre-formed notebooks are a huge savings in classroom time and in children's understanding of what they're doing.
 Her entire program is very cost effective and is made so that you are able to learn the system as you work by staying one page ahead of the students.